rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/deployments.md

-For a deployment running on a device, the variable **Restart Count** (on the deployment details page) represents the number of times the deployment has restarted due to rebooting of the device or restarting of deployment components.
+For a deployment running on a device, the variable **Restart Count** (on the deployment details page) represents the number of times the deployment has restarted due to restarting of deployment components.

 ## Shell access